 During the cold winter months, we dream about the long hot summer days full of barbecues, lounging on the beach, and vacation sunshine.
 If you’re a hot sleeper, the summer nights can bring even more restless sleep rather than relaxing days and nights.

 There are many options for keeping your bedroom cool and fresh during the summer months, even if you don’t have air conditioning.
 Sleeping hot in the summer can be avoided with these handy tips.

-- Put a pan full of ice in front of a fan: an old skool but very effective method to make your room cooler is to put a bowl or pan of ice in front of your table fan, it makes the air cooler and could help you sleep better in the heat
+Put a Pan Full of Ice in Front of a Fan: An old school but very effective method to make your room cooler is to put a bowl or pan of ice in front of your table fan, it makes the air cooler and could help you sleep better in the heat.

-- Ensure that there is a cross-breeze: a cooling cross-breeze can be enjoyed during hot summer days by opening your bedroom window and another window or door on the opposite side of the house, this forces fresh air through the house and into your bedroom
+Ensure That There's a Cross Breeze: A cooling cross-breeze can be enjoyed during hot summer days by opening your bedroom window and another window or door on the opposite side of the house, this forces fresh air through the house and into your bedroom.

-- Use a mattress pad: a mattress pad or topper could provide cooling relief if you’re sleeping on a memory foam mattress because they typically sleep hot due to the heat-trapping memory foam
+- Use a Mattress Pad: A cooling mattress topper can provide cooling relief if you’re sleeping on a memory foam mattress because they typically sleep hot due to the heat-trapping memory foam.